MobMonRob/JCoppeliaSim/README.md

 ## Other support
 To get support from the CoppeliaSim vendors or other users, you can use the official [forum](https://forum.coppeliarobotics.com/).
 To post something you need an account (you can use a Google account too).
 There you can ask questions or report bugs and sometimes they answer.

+# Coniderations and Limitations

+### CoppeliaSim Java Client not Working
+Right now, the project only runs in Python because the CoppeliaSim client is not working.
+Even just clonning their code without any changes, it still fails.
+Apparently, the error is produced because CoppeliaSim is trying to execute a command that does not exist in Windows.
+So probably to solve this, you can run the Java client from CoppeliaSim in a Linux machine (better if it is Ubuntu), but this is not for sure the solution.
+Another option, is to wait until Coppelia releases a stable version with this problem solved, but there is no certainty when this will happen.
+Besides, it seems that Coppelia is heavily focusing just in Python and Lua.
+Even, in their new documentation, the deleted all the examples for other languages, and just focused in Python and Lua.
+So this is concerning about the support for Java.

+In case the Java client cannot be fixed, it can also be possible to write a wrapper to use Python code in a Java project.
+So all the code of this project can be used in the porject of Dr. Oliver.
+Or, have a wrapper to use Java code in a Python project, in order to import Dr. Olver´s library in this project.
+However, this is a big tasks.
+In addition, the performance may be quite slow because both languages run in virtual machines, so this add too much overhead.
+If you choose to go for a Python/Java wrapper, please do not waste time in Jython.
+Jython is an extremely popular tool to combine Python and Java, and it is the leader for this purpose.
+Indeed it is a robust tool, the problem with it is that it is just for Python 2.
+And Coppelia´s client and this project are written in Python 3, so Jython will not work.

+If you want to use a wrapper but you are concerned about the performance, C++ may be an option.
+Because CoppeliaSim also has a client for C++.
+However, I have not tried this C++ client, therefore I have no idea if it works properly or not.
+But hopefully it works, in this case the wrapper can be an option.
+But you still have to take into account the efforts of trying this C++ client, and it case it works, rewriting all this Python project into C++ and then writting a Java/C++ wrapper.
+In addition, as stated before, it seems that CoppeliaSim is decreasing the support to other programming languages, so this may be a disadvantage for C++.

+So, the best option is to have a Java client working.
+Nevertheless, if Windows is not the problem, this is mostly outside of the scope of the lab and it is something that has to be done by the CoppeliaSim team.

+### Euler angles
+Another issue to consider is the Euler angles.
+CoppeliaSim manages the orientation of its objects with Euler angles.
+However, in this project there is nothing implemented to manage the Euler angles.
+However, Dr. Oliver has been working on this so maybe he has some interesting ideas about it.

+### Curved line for angles
+In additon, there are a couple of tasks that could not be completed on time.
+There is a small task of visualizing an angle as a "curved cylinder".
+This was started but could not be finished.
+For this, an .obj file is generated.
+So the curved is made of consecutive cuboids.
+You can visualize something similar [here](https://fab.cba.mit.edu/classes/863.12/people/pip/WK2/images/scored%20card%20exp%202_small.jpg).
+The whole idea has been plotted and some code was written.

+The idea is to generate an .obj with of the "curved cylinder made of cuboids".
+To make this you create a partial circle.
+So, if ypu want 30 degrees, you generate 30 angles.
+If you want 150 degrees you generate 150 points, and so on.
+At this point we just have a simple curved line, we want something in 3d.
+Then we repeat the process of generating a partial circle, but now with a slightly bigger radius, to get a external circle.
+So, now we got thickness, it is not just a line.
+But it is still in 2d, we do not have height yet.
+Next, we take both lists, the one of the points of the inner circle and the one of the points of the outer circle and we clone them.
+To these clones, we change all their z points to 0.05.
+So they are mirroring the thick curved line but a bit upper.
+At this moment, we have just points but no shape yet.
+So we have to connect all the points using triangles.
+Once we have connected all the points we already have our curved line.
+The .obj file is ready.
+This is not fully implemented yet.
+Connecting the points with triangles is missing.
+In additon, the points are generated with a function from another case, so the list always come with an initial point of (0,0,0), For this, make sure to delete that (0,0,0).

+We import this .obj as a model in the CoppeliaSim scene.
+Then we generate a small cone pointing horizontally.
+Then we give it the location and orientation of the last point of the curved line (CoppeliaSim does not know this so we have to save it in a variable from the previous steps).
+This will be the arrow.
+We merge both shapes into one.
+To the new shape, we set the appropiate color, position and orientation.
+Also we set a label, usually the value of the angle.
+For everyhthing described in this last paragraph, there is already code to do that, so ypu can reuse existing functions.

+### XML file of path
+This task has been implemented as a prototype but has not been tested yet.

+#### Fanuc CRX25 robot not available in CoppeliaSim

 # Problems of CoppeliaSim to consider
 CoppeliaSim can be difficult to learn and use.
 The interface can be confusing, and the documentation is not always helpful.
 As said before, the material is very limited and the support to developers is very little.